 Make-up Exam: Make-up exams will NOT be given except in extreme circumstances.
 (E.g. death or hospitalization of an immediate family member, or your hospitalization).
 Students involved in university-sanctioned activities (e.g. athletics, choir, etc.) must make arrangements to take the exam PRIOR to the regular exam date, and before leaving for the event.
 Administration of a make-up exam is at the discretion of the instructor.
-Makeup exams are administered at a time to be announced on the last day of class.
-Grading: A student's final grade in Integrated Chemical Principles is a reflection of their performance in the lecture (~75%) AND laboratory (~25%) components of this course.
+Make-up exams are administered at a time to be announced on the last day of class.

+Grading: A student's final grade in Introduction to Organic and Biochemistry is a reflection of their performance on exams, quizzes and daily assignments.
 A letter grade is determined based on the percentage of total points earned using the scale below.